LLM Pruning and Distillation in Practice: The Minitron Approach: Methodology

 \subsection{Pruning}

 Weight pruning is a powerful and well-known technique for reducing model size.
-In this report, we focus on structured pruning, where blocks (or channels) of nonzero elements are removed at once from model weights; examples of structured pruning techniques include neuron, attention head, convolutional filter, and depth pruning~\cite{Minitron}.
-In case of LLMs, as shown in Figure~\ref{fig:minitron_overview}, we start the pruning process by first computing the importance of each layer, neuron, head, and embedding dimension.
+In this work, we focus on structured pruning, where blocks (or channels) of nonzero elements are removed at once from model weights; examples of structured pruning techniques include neuron, attention head, convolutional filter, and depth pruning~\cite{xia2023sheared,ashkboos2023slicegpt,men2024shortgpt,kim2024shortened}.
+We follow the pruning recipe outlined in Minitron~\cite{Minitron}: as shown in Figure~\ref{fig:minitron_overview}, we start the pruning process by first computing the importance of each layer, neuron, head, and embedding dimension.
 We then sort these importance scores to compute a corresponding importance ranking.

-\textbf{Importance Estimation:} We use a purely activation-based importance estimation strategy that simultaneously computes sensitivity information for all the axes we consider (depth, neuron, head, and embedding channel) using a small calibration dataset and only forward propagation passes.
+\textbf{Importance Estimation} We use a purely activation-based importance estimation strategy that simultaneously computes sensitivity information for all the axes we consider (depth, neuron, head, and embedding channel) using a small calibration dataset and only forward propagation passes.
 We consider depth pruning as a special case and do not combine it with compressing other dimensions.
 We compute the importance of each head, neuron and embedding channel by examining the activations produced by the multi-head attention (MHA), multi-layer perceptron (MLP) and LayerNorm layers, respectively.
-We use a small calibration dataset (1024 samples) for this purpose.
+We use a small calibration dataset (1024 samples) drawn randomly from the full dataset for this purpose.

-For depth pruning, we consider three distinct metrics for evaluating layer importance: (1) LM validation loss, (2) Block Importance (BI)~\cite{men2024shortgpt} and (3) accuracy on the downstream task.
-For loss-based ranking, we simply remove a single or a block of contiguous layers and compute its effect on LM loss; this serves as the “importance” or sensitivity of the layer.
-BI uses the cosine distance between the input and output of a layer or a block of layers.
-We notice that BI and LM loss metrics are highly correlated but do not produce the most accurate pruned model on downstream tasks as shown in Figures~\ref{fig:depth_importance_loss} and~\ref{fig:depth_importance_accuracy}.
-We thus evaluate layer importance using the Winogrande benchmark~\cite{winogrande}.
+\textbf{Layer Importance} For depth pruning, we consider two distinct metrics for evaluating layer importance: (1) LM validation loss/PPL, and (2) accuracy on the downstream task.
+We do not consider the Block Importance (BI) metric~\cite{men2024shortgpt} as it was recently shown to under-perform the validation loss/PPL metric~\cite{Minitron}.
+For ranking, we simply remove a single or a block of contiguous layers and compute its effect on each metric; this serves as the “importance” or sensitivity of the layer/layer block.
+Based on our empirical analysis (see Figures~\ref{fig:depth_importance_loss} and~\ref{fig:depth_importance_accuracy}), we use the Winogrande metric~\citep{winogrande} to prune sets of contiguous layers.
+This pruning strategy evolved from two important observations: (1) LM validation loss/PPL-based layer importance fails to produce the most accurate pruned model(s) on downstream tasks, and (2) dropping contiguous layers is better than individual, as also observed in Gromov et al.~\citep{gromov2024unreasonable}.